General Information about H-1B Visa Applications

 Eligibility for H-1B Sponsorship at MIT

 Please be aware that MIT will not sponsor an H-1B petition for every current or prospective MIT employee, and there will be cases in which an individual is ineligible for H-1B status.
-The scholar and the position must be at a certain level in order to be considered for H-1B sponsorship: (1) academic staff or (2) Sponsored Research Staff, Postdoctoral Associate/Fellow and above.
+The international scholar must have reached a certain level of professional accomplishment and the position must be a salaried employee position such as: (1) academic staff or (2) Sponsored Research Staff, Postdoctoral Associate and above.

-Scholars with Visiting Scholar, Visiting Scientist, and Visiting Engineer titles are not eligible for sponsorship.
+Scholars with Postdoctoral Fellow, Research Fellow, Visiting Scholar, Visiting Scientist, and Visiting Engineer titles are not eligible for sponsorship.
 Among others who do not qualify are administrative, library, technical, and support staff, undergraduates, scholars subject to the two-year home residence requirement (unless a waiver is obtained), and individuals who are not funded at the required level through MIT funds.

 back to top

 - If the scholar is already in the United States and his/her current visa status and work authorization expire before final approval is received from USCIS, MIT cannot employ the person until approval is received (there are some exceptions for those already in the United States in H-1B status).

 - If the scholar is coming to MIT from outside the United